 2: Don’t guess!
 If you didn’t see it or if you didn’t hear it, don’t fill in the gaps.
 Don’t make things up!
 If you don’t know where the the car came from or if you don’t know how fast you were going, don’t guess.
 Don’t be afraid of saying, “I don’t know, officer.”

 3: You don’t know the extent of your injuries.
 You don’t know anything until you’ve been checked out by a doctor.
-And though the adrenaline running through your body may make you feel fine, your best answer is, “I don’t know yet officer.”
+And though the adrenaline running through your body may make you feel fine, your best answer is, “I don’t know yet officer.”.
+Oftentimes, car wreck inuries can appear several hours or days after the crash, so don't be too quick to state how well you might be feeling.

 4: If the EMS team is there and they want to check you out and make sure you’re ok, let them do it!
 I get it, it’s going to be more time, a little more hassle and you’re afraid they’re going to send you a big medical bill.
 Let them check you out though, it’s better to be safe than sorry.